hbldh/bleak/docs/usage/scanning.rst

     asyncio.run(main())

+..
+    Add links to or write appropriate example files.

 Custom detection callback
 -------------------------

 It is possible to customize the scanner class to perform actions of your own choice upon receiving a new device update, in which none, some or all manufacturer data might be sent as the second argument to the custom callback.
 The data sent as advertisment data depends on the OS, what kind of device update it is and a lot of other things.
 Never assume that the ``advertisment_data`` always contains all the data available on the device.